faizanzafar40/faizanzafar40.github.io/_posts/2020-12-20-online-grocery-shopping.md

 ---
 layout: post
-title: A Multi-method Study of Consumer Behavior - Towards a Better Understanding of the Consumer’s Perspective On Online Grocery Shopping
+title: A Multi-method Study of Consumer Behavior - Towards a Better Understanding of the Consumer’s Perspective on Online Grocery Shopping
 tags: [project]
 ---